jesslenn/arrayThreeSum/arrayThreeSum.md

   arr.sort((a, b) => a-b)
   //initialize our return array
   let solution = [];
-  //We're going to loop through the array--if we know we'll be initializing a pointer at the end of the array, then we know we don't need to check the element at length-1 because our end pointer will catch it.
+  //We're going to loop through the array--if we know we'll be initializing a pointer at the end of the array,
+  //then we know we don't need to check the element at length-1 because our end pointer will catch it.
 So i only has to go to length-2 for (let i = 0; i < arr.length-2; i++) {
     //first pointer
     let element = arr[i];